patriani/FirstWebDev/README.md

 # FirstWebDev

-.Creating a simple Web site using HTML5, JS and CSS;
+.Creating a simple Web site using HTML5, JS and CSS to learn the languages;

-.to check this front-end project just open the index.html with some browser.
+.to check this front-end project just open the index.html with any browser.